 State laws typically establish standards for instruction, qualifications of faculty, administrative procedures, marketing, recruiting, financial operations, and other operational matters.
 To the extent that we have obtained, or obtain in the future, additional authorizations or licensure, changes in state laws and regulations and the interpretation of those laws and regulations by the applicable regulators may limit our ability to offer education programs and award degrees.
 Some states may also prescribe financial regulations that are different from those of the DOE.
 If we fail to comply with state licensing or authorization requirements, we may be subject to the loss of state licensure or authorization.
 If we fail to comply with state requirements to obtain licensure or authorization, we may be the subject of injunctive actions or penalties.
 Loss of licensure or authorization or the failure to obtain required licensures or authorizations could prohibit us from recruiting or enrolling students in particular states, reduce significantly our enrollments and revenues and have a material adverse effect on our results of operations.
 We enroll students in all 50 states, as well as the District of Columbia and Puerto Rico.
 We have sought and received confirmation that our operations do not require state licensure or authorization, or we have been notified that we are exempt from licensure or authorization requirements, in three states.
-We, through our legal counsel, are researching the licensure requirements by June 2014.
-Because we enroll students in all 50 states, as well as the District of Columbia and Puerto Rico, we may have to seek licensure or authorization in additional states in the future.
+We, through our legal counsel, are researching the licensure requirements and exemption possibilities in the remaining 47 states.
+It is anticipated that Aspen will be in compliance with all state licensure requirements by June 2014.
+Because we enroll students in all 50 states, as well as the District of Requirements we seek licensure or authorization in additional states in the future.